MustardOS/mustardos.github.io/docs/themesite.md

 # Themes

 You can find all themes for muOS here.
-Click on a Theme title to download a zip, and place that file on your device within `/MUOS/theme`.
+Click on a theme title to download a zip, place that file on your device within `/ARCHIVE`, and use the on-device Archive Manager to install it.
+Alternatively, you can download all muOS themes as a single installable archive [here](https://github.com/MustardOS/theme/releases/download/2024-05-31_1018/@_Complete_Theme_Archive.zip).

 |   |   |   |
 | :-----------------------------------------------------------: | :-----------------------------------------------------------: | :-----------------------------------------------------------: |